-The ICAAP is undertaken annually ensuring the Board governing process that includes reviews and approvals.
+The ICAAP is undertaken annually, entailing the Board's review and endorsement of underlying assumptions and anticipated scenarios.
 ICAAP process includes the analysis of the Pillar 2 capital required in addition to the risks not covered under Pillar 1 requirements.
 Additionally, this process also accounts for various stress testing exercises and their potential impacts on Bank's capital and profitability.